 It is important to understand that immediate load dental implants are exactly the same as any other implants.
 It is not the implants that are different.
 What is different is the method and timing of fitting teeth to them.

 They are called "immediate load" because the dental implant companies claim that a load can be put on them almost immediately.
 I have a problem with the term "immediate load" implants".

 For two reasons;

 First of all, they are not what they claim to be.

 Second, this method can only be used in certain very specific situations.
 I will explain in a minute.
 But why would anybody ever want "immediate load" implants in the first place?

 Because it's a great marketing tool.
 But unfortunately this is similar to the situation with "one-hour laser tooth whitening".
 Patients read about these things in glamour magazines that tend to be great at promoting "bleeding edge" medical techniques while keeping quiet about the limitations and disadvantages.
 The general public is given the impression that any decent dentist can offer these services, and that they always work.

 So a huge public demand for these treatments builds up, and dental companies exploit this demand by bringing out products that they market to dentists as being reliable.
 Again, the specific limitations tend to get brushed under the carpet.

-There are lots of advertisements out there now, offering "teeth in one hour".
+There are lots of advertisements out there now, offering "teeth in one hour", and "All On Four".
+(Meaning all your new teeth can be supported by just 4 implants.)
 It gives the impression that you can walk in and get those bad teeth whipped out, and new ones fitted in the twinkling of an eye!

 It's similar with a dental implant.
 Except that you have a foreign body in there.
 The dental implant.
 If the bone doesn't fuse to the implant first time round, it never will.
 No second chances here.
 The implant will be loose, prone to infections, and will not take any "load" at all.
 It will have to be removed.